ffwng/tagfs/README.md

 extended tag).
 No parantheses are needed, because `&&` has higher priority than `||`.

+Whitespace is ignored.
+A tag name (or value) may only consist of alphanumeric characters and may not start with a digit.
+Otherwise it has no be enclosed in quotation marks (e.g. `"unusual tag":"1st value of unusual tag"`).

 ## File System Operations

 ### Creating tags